thaymieh/Altschool-Cloud/README.md

-## name of md file : Firstassignment
+## Name of md file : Firstassignment

-## name of md file : SeccondAssignment
+## Name of md file : SeccondAssignment

-## name of md file : ThirdAssignment
+## Name of md file : ThirdAssignment